scaryguy/jwthumbs/README.md

 # JWthumbs

+Want to add tooltip thumbnails to your JWPlayer or another HTML5 video player?
+You're welcome!

 JWthumbs is a Ruby gem to create a .VTT file and a sprite of thumbnails of a given video file (mp4, mpg, avi, mov and so on...).
+You can't create timeline thumnails easier than this.
 Heavily inspired by [vlanard](https://github.com/vlanard)'s great [Python script](https://github.com/vlanard/videoscripts).

 ## System requirements